justinjaywang/journal/source/_posts/2015-08-30--thoughts-from-new-york.md

 ---

 The diversity of New York was one of the first things that struck me.
 It feels like the capital of the world, in a way.
-I never felt like I didn't belong.
+You can meet people from anywhere here.
+As an Asian American, I never felt like I didn't belong.

 I absolutely love the walkability.
 It's been my favorite part, hands down.
 As a means of transport, as a form of exercise, and as an activity in and of itself.
 There's no better way to get a feel for the city.
 You can walk at all hours, too, without feeling weird like you would if you were to do it back home.